 Part 1.
 Whole school overview of themes.
 This shows the whole school and parents what is happening where and when.

-Part 2.
-National Curriculum Coverage Long Term Yearly Overview (A3 sheets per year group.
+Part 2.a - National Curriculum Coverage Long Term Yearly Overview (A3 sheets per year group.
 Approx 3)- This shows termly spread of allocated National Curriculum Coverage and the key skills for the year.
 These have been divided up to match the theme/ year group.

 Part 3.
 Medium term planning: Termly knowledge and skills Progression: the skills and knowledge progression sheets show what skills and knowledge are being taught in each year.
 Extra content is added when we follow children's additional questions and interests.